hendrtd/cpsc-1233/docs/modules/m0/hands-on/discord.md

    ```

 When you join the server, you will be placed in a limited Guest role.
 Once you
-react (e.g, thumbs up, smiley face, etc.) to the rules you will be upgraded to
-the Student role.
+react (thumbs-up) to the rules you will be upgraded to the Student role.

 To get started, just click on the following invitation link:
 [https://discord.gg/yaZhwXWDxj](https://discord.gg/yaZhwXWDxj).